Deepan-Karmakar/p5.js-tutorial/Getting-Started.md

 ####[> Reference](https://github.com/processing/p5.js/wiki/Reference)
 The functionality supported by p5.js.

-### Next Steps

 ####[> Local Server](https://github.com/processing/p5.js/wiki/Local-server)
-When running p5 with the method described above, some functionality (loading external files, for example) leads to "cross-origin" console errors.
-The solution to this is to view them using a [local server](https://github.com/processing/p5.js/wiki/Local-server).
+With the above method, some functionality such as loading files may result in "cross-origin" console errors.
+This is because they rely on HTTP requests, which must be sent from a server.
+Here is a guide to running sketches from a [local server](https://github.com/processing/p5.js/wiki/Local-server).